MichaelCurrin/docsify-js-tutorial/docs/README.md

 ## Why not a static site generator?

+These are just tools to build a site.
+What is appropriate depends on your use case, how much you need to customized the site and how much effort you want to spend on installing/running/maintaining the project.
+I found a static site generator is not a good fit for when I want to build a light docs site around existing docs directories in my projects.

 Jekyll and Hugo are options for static site generators which can use themes suited to documentation and they can build off of a docs directory.
 If you want to read more about those, see my [resources](https://github.com/MichaelCurrin/static-sites-generator-resources) project.

+A static site generator can be heavy...

+There are dependencies to manage.
+Such as plugins and themes for _Jekyll_.
+And plugins for _Hugo_.
+Plus one or more external _JavaScript_ or _CSS_ files are probably used in the HTML, such as _JQuery_.

+There is HTML to build locally and on the remote.
+While _Docsify_ needs no dependencies to serve a site, _Jekyll_ sites needs `jekyll` installed and _Hugo_ sites need `hugo` available.

-A static site generator can be heavy.
-There are dependencies (Ruby gems) to manage, HTML to build and a theme to setup (you may lose or gain functionality when switching between Jekyll themes because they use their own templates and layouts).
-You probably have to add _frontmatter_ to your doc files so they can inherit from layouts and have the correct metadata like title.
+A static site needs to to customize it in depth or setup a theme which also takes effort.
+You may lose or gain functionality when switching between Jekyll themes because they use their own templates and layouts.

+You probably have to add _frontm atter_ to your doc files so they can inherit from layouts and have the correct metadata like title.

 As with _Docsify_, you will probably have to create a config file which covers the structure of your project for use in the sidebar.